kgryte/linode-setup-notes/README.md

 While DNS allows a domain name to be resolved to an IP address, reverse DNS allows an IP address to be resolved to a domain name.
 Reverse DNS is useful when network troubleshooting (`ping`, `traceroute`).
 From the Linode manager, navigate to `Linodes --> Remote Access --> Reverse DNS` and enter your domain.

----
-## Two-Factor Authentication

-You are encouraged to setup two-factor authentication when logging in to the Linode manager.
-From the Linode manager, navigate to `My Profile --> Password & Authentication --> Two-Factor Authentication`.